forcedotcom/java-sdk/oauth/doc/oauth-auth.md

 		<url-pattern>/logout</url-pattern>
 	</filter-mapping>

-If you plan to utilize the logout functionality then you'll also have to map either "/\logout" or your configured logout url into the filter.
+If you are using the logout functionality, you must map either `/logout` or your configured logout URL in the filter mapping.
 The filter can't handle logout for you if you don't send logout requests through it.